kernie66/homebridge-random-delay-switches/README.md

 *(New in v1.1.0)* The switches can be scheduled to turn on automatically by using a **cron** syntax.
 The delay will start at the scheduled times, which can be useful to trigger other advanced automations, e.g. to check the state of a sensor during specific times or dates.

+*(New in v1.2.0)* Increased the max delay to almost 10 days and added infinite repeats.

+*(New in v1.2.1)* Added config parameter to select if config values or user changes will be used when Homebridge restarts for each switch.

 ## How to install

 * ```sudo npm install -g homebridge-random-delay-switches```